-Touro University Worldwide policy holds that all students who enter any academic program will be able to complete it.
-A decision to close an educational program, off campus site, or the entire Touro University Worldwide (TUW) requires thoughtful planning and careful consultation with all affected constituencies.
+Touro University Worldwide (TUW) policy holds that all students who enter any academic program will be able to complete it.
+A decision to close an educational program, off campus site, or the entire Touro University Worldwide requires thoughtful planning and careful consultation with all affected constituencies.
 Every effort should be devoted to informing each constituency as fully as possible about the conditions compelling consideration of a decision of such importance, and all available information should be shared.
-As much as possible, the determination to close a program, branch campus, or the institution should be made through a consultative process and only after alternatives have been considered, but responsibility for the final decision to close rests with the Board of Trustees of Touro College/University System.
+As much as possible, the determination to close a program, branch campus, or the institution should be made through a consultative process and only after alternatives have been considered, but responsibility for the final decision to close rests with the board of trustees of Touro College/University System.

-If the CEO, the President, and the Board of Trustees decides to close an educational program, branch, or the university; TUW will teach-out the enrolled students; will no longer admit new students to programs; and will terminate the program and operations of the branch campus, after students have graduated.
+If the CEO, the President, and the Board of Trustees decides to close an educational program, branch, or the university; TUW will teach-out the enrolled students or make transfer arrangements for them with other institutions; will no longer admit new students to programs; and will terminate the program and operations of the branch campus, after students have graduated.
+Rationale for closure, including descriptive statistics, will be provided.
+Plans for students, faculty, and staff will be made and communicated to them in a timely and detailed manner.
+There will also be a plan for public communication, as well as coordination with necessary agencies and accrediting bodies.
 TUW will ensure that students will be able to complete their degree without accruing additional expenses beyond the cost of their regular program.
 TUW faculty and academic advisors will work individually with each student to ascertain that all students can graduate according to their original degree plan and within their average course load per semester at the time of decision to close an academic program, instructional site, or the institution.
+Arrangements will be made for academic transcripts and financial aid records.
+A timeline for the entire process will be established and communicated.
 TUW will be supported by the entire Touro System in a case that teach-out is needed.